Cultural heritage in Pakistan

 In 1997, the Pakistan Environmental Protection Agency, Ministry of Environment Pakistan, published a list of notified protected archaeological sites and monuments, according to which there are total 389 sites and monuments under federal government protection while 444 are under provincial governments.
 Punjab and Sindh are the only two provinces which have provincial level laws to protect heritage.
 Aside from these sites, there are many others which are unprotected or privately owned.

-List of cultural heritage sites region wise
+List of cultural heritage sites by region

 The following are the region-wise lists of cultural heritage sites in the country: